 I joined my local gym in March 2018.
-Reasons for me turning into a gym bunny are as follows “in my personal opinion I got fat”.
+Reasons for me turning into a gym bunny are as follows.
+In my personal opinion, I got fat.
 My stoma bags were not sticking properly either.
-I started dieting at the end of December for 3 months and needed to take the next step to get my health back on track.
-For me gym is about toning and getting my fitness levels back on track.
+I started dieting at the end of December for three months and needed to take the next step to get my health back on track.
+For me, going to the gym is about toning and getting my fitness levels back on track.

 I will be perfectly honest, the first two weeks I thought I was going to lose a lung.
-I was lucky if I could manage 5 minutes walking on the treadmill and the cross trainer don’t even ask… 45 seconds on one of those and I was crying for my mum.
-I don’t find it easy by any means as my lifestyle was pretty sedentary with just walking for the school run.
-This has both tested me physically and mentally.
+I was lucky if I could manage 5 minutes walking on the treadmill and the cross trainer – don’t even ask… 45 seconds on one of those and I was crying for my mum.
+I don’t find it easy by any means, as my lifestyle has been pretty sedentary with just walking for the school run.
+This has tested me, both physically and mentally.

-All gyms offer induction sessions, so you can get to grips with how to use the machinery and also offer tailored plans dependent on your fitness levels are and for what you are aiming to achieve.
-For me I have my own personal trainer in the form of a Benjamin who is training to join the local rugby team next season.
-He puts me through my paces but at a Louise level as he knows I have a tendency to be obsessive over everything I am doing.
+All gyms offer induction sessions, so you can get to grips with how to use the machinery and tailored plans dependent on your fitness levels and what you are aiming to achieve.
+For me, I have my own personal trainer in the form of a Benjamin, who is training to join the local rugby team next season.
+He puts me through my paces, but at a Louise level, as he knows I have a tendency to be obsessive over everything I am doing.